How can healthcare organizations leverage data to improve outcomes and efficiency, while ensuring security and compliance?

-What is a Virtual Data Lakehouse?
+What is a Federated Data Lakehouse?

 Blossom Sky combines data mesh and data federation with data processing, resulting in increased data scalability, increased data processing, and multiplying data analytics capabilities without losing speed, privacy, or security.
-A virtual data lakehouse can take advantage of huge volumes of data without sending it to a central server, a modern technology that contributes to enhanced data analytics, generative AI and federated learning (FL) developments.
+A Federated data lakehouse can take advantage of huge volumes of data without sending it to a central server, a modern technology that contributes to enhanced data analytics, generative AI and federated learning (FL) developments.
 Our flagship product, Blossom Sky, enables companies and large organizations to apply data analytics, train machine learning (ML) or generative AI (LLM) models on distributed data pools covering many different devices, edges, data lakes, data warehouses, or data storage systems.

 Data mesh and data platform abstraction are complementary concepts that drive digital transformation in health care.
 By adopting these concepts, health care organizations can: